JanoschDeurer/annoyer.py/README.md

 # annoyer.py

-**Note: This program is still in its testing phase and will probably contain bugs.**
+**Note:** This program is still in its testing phase and will probably contain bugs.

 This program sends reminder mails with an increasing frequency to remind people to do something.
-The E-Mail itself as well as the frequency are configurable for each mail seperately.
+The E-Mail itself as well as the frequency are configurable for each mail separately.
 Please have a look into the example_mail.yml file.

 ## Installation